January 17, 2017

-What is a Cluster Ring?
-January 17, 2017 – Posted in: Jewelry Blog
+– Posted in: Jewelry Blog

-Origins Of The Cluster Ring
+Origins of the Cluster Ring

-Many attribute the rise in popularity to the fact that William gave Kate his mother’s cluster ring for their engagement.
-They believe that the royal family were the ones that kick-started the engagement cluster trend.
+Many attribute the rise in popularity of cluster rings to the fact that William gave Kate his mother’s cluster ring for their engagement.
+They believe that the royal family was the ones who kick-started the engagement cluster trend.
 This is not entirely true.

 Engagement rings have been in common use for centuries.
 The earliest origins go back to pre-roman times when men would put a ring on a woman’s finger to indicate “ownership”.